 Having babies adds pounds but, as we all know, gaining weight when you are pregnant is the “healthy” thing to do.
 In fact, professionals recommend that women eat 300 more calories a day when pregnant to gain sufficient weight.
 Of course, after we have the baby, the weight stays on and we find ourselves struggling to lose pounds and feel normal again.
+You might find yourself search diets and weight loss programs.

 You can renew your gym membership and work out with a friend.
 But let’s be honest, once you have a baby, finding time to hit the gym is going to be harder than before you were a mother.
 If this isn’t your first baby, then your time is probably more compromised.
 That’s okay though, because there are several things you can do right in your house or flat that can aid in your attempt to skim off a few pounds.